raspberrypilearning/flatgame/en/step_3.md

 ## Get photos to your device

-*DOES this need a video?*
+You'll need to get photos form the phone or tablet into the device you will craete with.

-This section is different for everyone - you'll need to get your club leader to help get all your photos to your device.
+This is different for everyone - you might need to get your club leader to help you.

+Some simple ways to share files from mobile deives you could try are:
 --- task ---
+Using a USB cable
+--- /task ---

+--- task ---
+Sending via bluetooth
+--- /task ---

+--- task ---
+Emailing them to yourself or a club mentor
+--- /task ---

+--- task ---
+Using cloud storage (such as Drive or Onedrive
+--- /task ---

 Once you have your photos, make a note of where they are stored.

 You could write down the name of the folder they are in to help your remember.

-AMight be worth listing some of the simpler ways you can send files from mobile devices - USB, bluetooth, whatsapp in browser, email them to yourself, some sort of cloud storage (Drive/onedrive)?
---- /task ---